 - propose policy options to integrate sanctions-related considerations into existing deterrence/space security strategies and behavioral norms.

-You can find more information about the upcoming conference here.
+You can find more information about the upcoming conference on the CONFERENCE WEBSITE.